rajsandilya/Capstone/README.md

  * Modeling is done on NADAC (National Average Drug Acquisition Cost) Dataset from Medicaid.gov
  * Exploratory Data Analysis
  * Correlation matrixs and data visualizations
- *  Ensemble model RandomForestRegressor is used for Modeling'
+ * Ensemble model RandomForestRegressor is used for Modeling
+ * Model Evaluation is done by comparing predictions with actual data
+ * Metrics used is Mean Squared Error
  - - - -
 [Capstone Jupyter Notebook](https://github.com/rajsandilya/Capstone/blob/main/Capstone.ipynb)
 - - - -